hunterjackson/docs/source/cassandra-source.rst

     connect.cassandra.contact.points=localhost
     connect.cassandra.username=cassandra
     connect.cassandra.password=cassandra
+    connect.cassandra.source.timestamp.type=timeuuid
     #task ids: 0

-The ``cassandra-source.properties`` file defines:
+The ``cassandra-source-incr.properties`` file defines:

 1. The name of the connector, must be unique.
 2. The name of the connector class.
 3. The keyspace (demo) we are connecting to.
 4. The table to topic import map.
 This allows you to route tables to different topics.
 Each mapping is comma separated and for each mapping the table and topic are separated by a colon, if no topic is provided the records from the table will be routed to a topic matching the table name.
 In this example the orders table records are routed to the topic orders-topic.
 This property sets the tables to import!
 5. The import mode, either incremental or bulk.
 6. The ip or host name of the nodes in the Cassandra cluster to connect to.
 7. Username and password, ignored unless you have set Cassandra to use the PasswordAuthenticator.
+8. The timestamp column Cassandra data type, either ``timeuuid`` or ``timestamp``.

 We can use the CLI to check if the connector is up but you should be able to see this in logs as-well.